Buford, Mitchell County, Texas

 Buford is an unincorporated community in Mitchell County, in the U.S. state of Texas.
 According to the Handbook of Texas, the community had a population of 25 in 2000.

-History

-Buford was originally named Armenderez for an old mill located there.
-Its name was later changed to Belen, then to Buford in honor of El Paso resident Buford Orndorff.
-A post office was established at Buford in 1907 and remained in operation until 1913.
-Mail was then routed to the community from Colorado City.
-The community had two churches, three businesses, and 90 residents in 1947.
-Its population was 25 from 1980 through 2000.

 Geography

 Buford is located at the intersection of Texas State Highway 208 and Farm to Market Road 1982, 5 mi north of Colorado City, 34 mi west of Sweetwater, and 43 mi east of Big Spring in north-central Mitchell County.

 Climate

 According to the Köppen Climate Classification system, Buford has a semi-arid climate, abbreviated "BSk" on climate maps.

 Education

 Buford had its own school in 1947.
 Today the community is served by the Colorado Independent School District.